juftin/dotfiles/docs/dotfiles/features.md

 ??? important "Neovim on Linux"

-    Because of how delayed the package managers are on Linux, it is recommended to build Neovim from source to get the latest version.
-The `dotfiles` project has exposed a simple executable to do this for you:
+    Not all linux distributions have the latest version of Neovim available in their package managers.
+If this is the case, it is recommended to build Neovim from source to get the latest version.
+The `dotfiles` project has exposed a simple command to do this for you:

     ```shell
-    neovim-install
+    dotfiles nvim-build
     ```

     Building Neovim from source requires a number of dependencies, which can be